BarisAlbayrakIEEE/StructuralAnalysis/README.md

 // CAUTION:
 //   Each new type needs to be added to this type list.
-//   This is the only CS modification the client has to perform to add a new type via a plugin!!! using CS_Types_t = TypeList<
+//   This is the only CS modification when a new type is added via a plugin!!! using CS_Types_t = TypeList<
   CS_EO_Panel,
   CS_EO_Stiffener,